-I have had the pleasure of being given the opportunity to be a beta tester for the BlueDV android app by David PA7LIM .
-My feedback was been taken onboard and used to inprove the app.
+I have had the pleasure of being given the opportunity to be a beta tester for the BlueDV Software by David PA7LIM .
+My feedback has been taken onboard and used to inprove the app.
 This blueDV app has improved digital radio to the point where its now posible to use your radios while mobile with minimal breakup and dropouts.
 Things are improving so fast, day-by-day in the world of digital radio, that its almost imposible to say what's round the next corner.

 The Icon IC-2730E dual band transceiver is used for local 2m and 70cm repeaters.
 This is running through another Moonraker SQBM 100P Mk2 Duel band 2/70 vertical antenna which is mounted on the custom pole 1/2 wavelength apart from the D-Star antenna.

 I've set up the 4 meter Allstar node using a Motorola GM350 radio with a Raspberry Pi 2 and a M0AQC sound fob.
 Im running this through a 4 meter Dipole for a time being, but I will be erecting a 70hz verticle antenna in the coming weeks, so keep checking back for updates.